Rafael Ángel Calderón Fournier: Political life

 Calderon Fournier was elected secretary of secondary education issues of the Partido Unificacion Nacional (PUN).
 At 20 he was elected President of the Youth of the PUN.
 Shortly after the death of his father in 1970, he was appointed to the board of the Caja Costarricense de Seguro Social.
 In that capacity he participated in the drafting of the new regulations of the retirement systems of the country.

 He was elected congressman in 1974 and served for two consecutive terms as chairman of the Committee on Social Affairs.
-Among other important bills, the commission adopted the Law on Social Development and Family Allowances, which gave the country a non-contributory pension scheme, which now covers more than a hundred thousand elderly.
+Among other important bills, the committee adopted the Law on Social Development and Family Allowances, which gave the country a non-contributory pension scheme, which now covers more than a hundred thousand elderly.

 In 1991 he received an honorary doctorate from the University of Houston.

-Born in Diriamba, Nicaragua, on 14 March 1949, son of Dr. Rafael Angel Calderon Guardia, former President of the Republic, who was in exile in that country because of the civil war in 1948.
-In 1958 he returned to Costa Rica, once President Mario Echandi exile lifted his father.
+Born in Diriamba, Nicaragua, on 14 March 1949, he was the son of Dr. Rafael Angel Calderon Guardia, former President of the Republic, who was in exile in that country because of the civil war in 1948.
+In 1958 he returned to Costa Rica, once President Mario Echandi lifted his father's exile.

-Quickly climbed Calderon positions within the party, which in later years became the Social Christian Unity Party.
+Calderon quickly climbed the ranks within the party, which in later years became the Social Christian Unity Party.
 In 1982 he was a presidential candidate and was defeated by Luis Alberto Monge Alvarez.
 In 1986 he tries again, but is defeated again, this time by Oscar Arias Sanchez.

 Without thinking twice, he throws back a presidential candidate in the 1990 elections, and was elected.
 Like his father, came to power at age 40 and took exactly 50 years after he had Calderon Guardia.

 During his government initiated a reform of the State of Costa Rica.
 He promoted a liberal policy in all economic, making fiscal reforms, trade and finance that gave greater economic stability to the country.

 Increased the cost of all utilities, fuel and taxes.
 Reduced the number of public employees, through the system of labor mobility and limited bank lending.
 Increased production and exports.
 Increased entry of international currencies.
 Tourism, mainly ecological, experienced an unprecedented boom, so much, which placed this activity in the first place as a producer of foreign exchange, surpassing bananas and coffee.

 He converted the old Central Prison in the Children's Museum, a modern and attractive, visited daily by hundreds of children and adults.
 Eliminated most tax and customs exemptions industrial awards, to remove privileges and vested interests for generations.
 Modified public pensions to make them more fair.
 Cedulación enacted the indigenous and introduced reforms to the Labour Code.
 Inflation stabilized, liberalized and controlled the exchange rate of the dollar and revalued the currency, stocks that attracted more investments to the country.

 Granted a free voucher housing that benefited low-income families, but the social sector (health, education and public safety), suffered a deterioration.
 Liberal economic policy was what characterized his government.
 It was a great president bargaining.